miguelemosreverte/hocon-config/README.md

 npm install hocon-config
 ```

-Require or import it in your Node.js code.
-That’s it!
+Once installed, you can simply import or require it in your Node.js code.

 ---